wangzhi-swu/WSN-LLRR/README.md

 Matlab Code for Subspace Clustering:

 Reference: Qin Qu, Zhi Wang*, and Wu Chen.
 Robust Subspace Clustering Based on Latent Low-rank Representation with Weighted Schatten-p Norm Minimization.
-In Proceedings of the 19th Pacific Rim International Conference on Artificial Intelligence (PRICAI), 2022, pp. 504-515
+Proceedings of the 19th Pacific Rim International Conference on Artificial Intelligence (PRICAI), 2022, pp. 504-515.

 This code is written by Qin Qu under the guidance of Dr. Zhi Wang, Southwest Universiy, 2022